ChongWu-Biostat/MiSPU/README.md

 ## Install the package
 We test it on R 3.2.1 in Linux server and 3.2.2 in Windows and Mac. *Note that for windows user, we need install [Rtools](https://cran.r-project.org/bin/windows/Rtools/) first.
 For Mac user, we need install [gfortran](https://cran.r-project.org/bin/macosx/tools/).*
 ```
-install.packages("vegan") #
-install.packages("ape")
-install.packages("aSPU")
-install.packages("ade4")
-install.packages("Rcpp")
-install.packages("RcppArmadillo")
-install.packages("vegan") # install the dependent packages from CRAN.

-install.packages("devtools")

 library(devtools)
 install_github("ChongWu-Biostat/MiSPU") # install the MiSPU packages
 ```

 ## MiSPU
 MiSPU performs MiSPU and aMiSPU for microbiome data set.
 We use a real data example here to illustrate the performance of MiSPU and aMiSPU.
-Note that to save time, we set permutation time equals 1000.
-In the paper, we set it equals 100,000.
+Note that the number of permutation (n.perm) equals 10,000.
+In the paper, we set it equals 2,000,000 (Take around one or two hours to run depending on the performance of computers).
 ```
 data(throat.otu.tab)
 data(throat.tree)